A-Hopkins/autotank/README.md

   - It ensures that all registered tasks acknowledge state changes before progressing, promoting synchronized operations.

 - **Message-Based Communication**:
   - Uses a custom message system defined in `msg.h` with various message types (e.g., `STATE`, `STATE_ACK`) and priorities.
+  - A `Broker` class manages the publisher-subscriber model, ensuring efficient message routing between tasks.
+  - A `MessageQueue` class handles inter-process communication (IPC), decoupling message handling from task logic.

 - **Simulation and Hardware Abstraction**:
   - The application logic remains independent of the execution environment, allowing seamless switching between Gazebo simulation and real hardware.

 - **Modular and Extensible Design**:
-  - Easily extendable to incorporate additional tasks and functionalities.
+  - Easily extendable to incorporate additional tasks, sensors, and functionalities.
   - Example usage is provided in `main.cpp` where example tasks are registered and managed by the `StateManager`.

 ---